SSF @ Museum of Boulder: Festival Premiere 2024

 the Sans Souci Premiere includes:

-film screening trailer:
+film screening trailer

 a silhouette of a woman tap dancing on a bench; part of the Sans Souci logo

-live performance
+live performances

 a person's face and left hand press into a wall of thin white fabric, lit harshly to accentuate the shadows